OneIdentity/safeguard-api-tutorial/spp5-safeguard-bash/safeguard-bash-hol.md

 ## 5. Calling any endpoint using invoke-safeguard-method.sh

 One unique script in safeguard-bash is the `show-safeguard-method.sh` script.
-It can be used to get information about the Safeguard API similar to the information that you would see in Swagger.
+It can be used to get information about the SPP API similar to the information that you would see in Swagger.
 It only works with a logged in session that is stored in the file.